ksclarke/blender-experiments/README.md

 # blender-experiments

 Blender tutorial work (and other experiments).
-I'm a complete newbie so there is problem nothing here of any interest to anyone else but me.
+I'm a complete newbie so there is probably nothing here of any interest to anyone else but me.

 ## Contact